Lei Papale: 2022: five-year-old season

 Lei Papale's first race for 2022 was the Kinko Sho, where she placed herself fourth in the pack before running up the final stretch at a pace of 34.6 seconds for the last three furlongs but couldn't catch up to winner Jack d'Or and finished in 2nd place.
 The horse then entered the Osaka Hai in an attempt to win the same race for the second year in a row, but again finished in 2nd place, behind Potager, as her jockey said she might have been able to endure it better if the track had been dry.

 After this, Lei Papale was unable to win any races, with her best showing being that year's Mainichi Okan, where she finished at 4th place behind Salios.
 After finishing at 9th place at the Hong Kong Cup, it was revealed that her front right leg was suffering from a bowed tendon, and that the horse would be retired to stand stud at Northern Farm.

+Racing form

+Lei Papale won six races out of 15 starts.
+This data is available based on JBIS, netkeiba and HKJC.